Bagepalli CDM Reforestation Programme

 In 2019, another 250 farmers invested ₹ 45,03,125 of their own and planted 45,795 saplings on about 250 plots.
 They negotiated with MG-NREGA officials in their respective taluks, submitted necessary records, and applied for subsidies.
 A few got a part of their expenditure reimbursed; the rest are waiting for the pandemic to get over and regular government activities to resume.

 SayTrees, a Bangalore based NGO who leverage CSR funds to create urban and rural forests, came forward to contribute to the heroic effort of Coolie Sangha families.
 In June 2020, immediately after the lockdown, they supplied 47,119 high quality fruit tree saplings which were planted on 286 discrete plots.
-In June 2021 they supplied yet another 93,168 for fresh planting as well as replacement.
+In June 2021 they supplied yet another 1,04,976 for fresh planting as well as replacement.
+In 2022 they made another generous contribution of 52,598 high quality two-year old saplings.

-When an additional ₹ 5 crore is distributed to 1,024 participating farmer families as carbon revenue in December 2021, interest in switching to farm forestry is bound to pick up even more.
+With the additional ₹ 4.4 crore distributed to 1,024 participating farmer families as carbon revenue in December 2021, interest in switching to farm forestry is bound to pick up even more.

 Please see Strategic Plan - Farm Forestry.